-For more information refer to the Focus on Personal Development Planning for Research Students guide or go to the University's Managed Learning Environment (MLE) at http://my.dmu.ac.uk.
+For more information refer to the Focus on Personal Development Planning for Research Students guide or go to myDMU.

 Here are the views of two DMU research students:

 "I found the training needs analysis extremely useful as it alerted me to resources, as well as issues, I hadn't really considered, such as some of the more long term career planning aims.
 As a student embarking on perhaps years of study, it was well worth the short time it took to complete.
 For me, the PDP part will just help me keep a record of my progress and ensure I follow through.